“I am only one; but still I am one. I cannot do everthing, but still I can do something; I will not refuse to do something I can do.”

 We will begin the year with our Annual Meet-and-Greet on August 27th at 3:30pm, immediately following the Freshman Orientation.
 We'll also use this time to get to know the band as well as begin rehearsals for the upcoming 300th Anniversary Parade (Sept.
 29th).

 Throughout the year, please be sure you stay informed by using this Booster Page as well as the Band Webpage.
-The Band page includes a Calendar (will continue being updated through the end of summer) as well as a number of other resources to help you have a successful year such as Excused Absence Forms, Handbook Information (still to be updated for the 2012 Schoolyear) and a wonderful Listening Library.
+The Band page includes a Calendar (will continue being updated through the end of summer) as well as a number of other resources to help you have a successful year such as Excused Absence Forms, Handbook Information.

 This year, the entire CHS Community will be using a program called "Powerschool" to organize grades, schedules, and communication.
 The opportunities to stay informed and involved are seemingly endless!
 Please stay in touch and always feel free to ask if you have any questions, comments, or concerns.
 Email is usually best - NSmith@CoventryCT.org